uddalak2005/SmartPark/README.md

-# VW Predictive Parking System: An Intelligent Solution for Urban Mobility
+# VW Predictive Parking System: An Intelligent Solution for Urban Mobility by Team BongoBoltu

 This proposal presents an **advanced, two-part intelligent transportation system** designed to address the **urban parking challenges** faced by Volkswagen customers.
 By integrating **predictive analytics**, **AI-driven forecasting**, and **secure slot management**, we provide a **seamless, reliable, and futuristic parking experience**.